yenichw/Ultrakill-Demo-Unity-Project/README.md

 ## 🎯 Purpose

-This project is a reverse-engineering reconstruction of the Unity-based game **Ultakill Demo**, created with the following goals:
+This project is a reverse-engineering reconstruction of the Unity-based game **Ultrakill Demo**, created with the following goals:

 - ☕️ Understand Unity scene structure, object hierarchy, and scripting
 - 🧪 Analyze gameplay logic and internal mechanisms